 “Chocolate dipped strawberry” hi-hat cupcakes- a play on the classic romantic treat, the buttercream uses freeze dried strawberries to get its beautiful pink hue and intense strawberry flavor.

-Make the cupcakes: Preheat oven to 375 Degrees F. Line your mini muffin pan(s) with 36 mini cupcake liners.
+Line your mini muffin pan(s) with 36 mini cupcake liners.

 In a small bowl, combine boiling water and cocoa powder and stir until smooth (again, make sure you are using dutch process cocoa).
 Allow to cool.

 1/4 cup Dutch processed cocoa,1/2 cup boiling water

 Whisk together the flour, baking powder, and salt.

 2/3 cup all purpose flour,1 t baking powder,pinch of salt